-How to use your amiibo with Nintendo Switch
+Here's how to get the most out of all of your amiibo figures

-Amiibo, those adorable tiny statues that take up too much space on your bookshelf and inevitably become a pressure point in your relationship when your significant other complains that you're becoming addicted to collecting them.
-Well, there not just for looks.
+You know amiibo, those adorable tiny statues that take up all that space on your bookshelf.
+Well, they're not just for looks!
 They serve a very useful purpose in Nintendo Switch games.
+Some of the best games on Nintendo's hybrid system make use of amiibo.
 They generate items, sometimes exclusive items, within a game that you're playing.
-Want to dress your Skyrim character like Link?
+Want to dress your Skyrim character up like Link?
 It's possible with the right amiibo!
+Here's how to use your amiibo with Nintendo Switch.

 How amiibo work with Nintendo Switch

-Amiibo have this tiny chip at their base.
-The chip stores identifier data, like which Switch the figurine is registered to, which rewards should be doled out in which games, and whether it's already been used in a particular game that day.
+Amiibo have a tiny chip at their base.
+The chip stores identifier data, such as what Nintendo Switch system the figurine is registered to, which rewards should be doled out in which games, and whether it's already been used in a particular game that day.

-The chip in the amiibo uses Near Field Communication (NFC) to send this information to a small NFC reader in your Switch's right Joy-Con controller (or the Pro Controller).
-When you place the amiibo on joystick on the right Joy-Con, it'll send the data to your Switch.
+The chip in the amiibo uses Near Field Communication (NFC) to send this information to a small NFC reader in your Switch's right Joy-Con controller, or the Nintendo Switch logo at the top of the Pro Controller.
+When you place the amiibo on the joystick on the right Joy-Con, it'll send the data to your Switch.

 How to trigger the in-game rewards in different games